Boris Johnson: Post-premiership (2022–present)

 On 16 June, Johnson was unveiled as a new columnist for the Daily Mail.
 The news website Politico Europe reported that Johnson would be paid a "very-high six-figure sum".
 Johnson reportedly informed the Advisory Committee on Business Appointments half an hour before the columnist assignment was publicly announced.
 The committee ruled that Johnson committed a "clear breach" of the rules since he had not sought its advice on the matter within an appropriate timeframe.

 In October 2023, Johnson announced he would join the television channel GB News as a commentator and programme maker for the next general election and US presidential election.

 Johnson condemned Hamas' attack on Israel, saying "there can be no moral equivalence between the terrorism of Hamas and the actions of the Israeli Defense Forces".
 He rejected calls for a ceasefire in the Gaza Strip during the Gaza war, and criticised pro-Palestinian protests in the UK.
 On 5 November 2023, Johnson visited Israel to express solidarity.
 In February 2024, Johnson had a private meeting with the president of Venezuela, Nicolás Maduro.
-In March 2024, The Times reported that Johnson is expected to campaign for the Conservatives in the next general election.

 On 2 May 2024 Johnson was turned away from his polling station for the Thames Valley Police and Crime Commissioner, after forgetting to bring valid photographic identification, a requirement of the Elections Act, which Johnson introduced while in office.
 When he arrived he had nothing to prove his identity except the sleeve of his copy of Prospect magazine, on which his name and address had been printed.
 He said that when he returned a few minutes later, with his driving licence, he was then able to vote.
 During the 2024 general election, Johnson campaigned for the Conservatives, who lost the election in a landslide to Labour.

 Johnson's memoir Unleashed was released in October 2024.

 In 2025, following Keir Starmer's decision to recognise a Palestinian state, Johnson said the move was "ridiculous" and aimed for political benefit among voters as well as motivated by inner party politics.
 Johnson also said that a Palestinian state should not be recognised because it has no clearly defined borders and its government is unable to control its borders as well as being ruled by Hamas, which Johnson described as "fascist".

+In September 2026, Johnson attended the Yalta European Strategy, an international conference in Kyiv, Ukraine along with several European national security advisors including Jonathan Powell.
+On their return journey, by train to the Polish border, the following locomotive was targeted by Russian drones, on the same line that they had earlier travelled.
+Johnson, writing on X described Putin's attack, as "the kind of random and senseless attack Ukrainians are enduring every day - even on civilian railways".